sanoodles/revenge-team/rulebook.md

 A roll dice is done comparing defensive tackle skill vs offensive dribbling skill.

 If defender wins, he gains the ball.
 Otherwise he will be stunned for 1 turn.

+## Cover

+A defensive player can cover an offensive player.
+While the D player covers the A player, the cap will follow automatically the A player wherever it goes.

+Visually, the cover is marked in the canvas by a line between both caps.

+This movement is bounded by the D speed parameter.
+If the A player moves more than what the D player can move, the D player will only move a fraction.

+If the distance between the A player and the D player that is covering A is bigger than the D defense skill, the cover is broken.

+When the cap A moves the cap D follows it automatically, but if the end cap position would place if over another cap, the D cap won't move.
+This is called "block".

+Only D caps can cover.
+When the D team recovers the possesion, all the covers are broken.